scottgriv/Palm-Tree/README.md

      - From: `/configure.php` To: `/Palm-Tree/configure.php`
      - From: `/email.php` To: `/Palm-Tree/email.php`
 - Alternatively, you can update the `httpd.conf` file to set your default index page for your localhost to the `Palm-Tree` directory.
 6. Go to your web browser and navigate to the URL: `http://localhost/Palm-Tree` and you should be redirected to the main application page.
+7. If you're accessing **Palm Tree** from a mobile device on your local network, you'll have to to access the application using your host machines IP address.
+To find your IP address, open up your CLI and type:
+    ```bash
+        ipconfig
+    ```
+    - You should see your IP address under the `IPv4 Address` field.
+    - Navigate to the URL: `http://<your_ip_address>/Palm-Tree` and you should be redirected to the main application page.

 ***Closing:***